 There are few more refreshing Tamil Nadu moments than leaving the heat-soaked plains for the sharp pinch of a Kodaikanal night or morning.
 This misty hill station, 75 miles (120km) northwest of Madurai in the protected Palani Hills, is more relaxed and intimate than its big sister Ooty (Kodai is the ‘Princess of Hill Stations’, Ooty the Queen).
 It’s not all cold either; days feel more like deep spring than early winter.

-Centred on a very pretty lake, Kodai rambles up and down hillsides with patches of shola forest, unique to the Western Ghats in South India, and evergreen broadleaf trees such as magnolia, mahogany, myrtle and rhododendron.
-Another plant speciality around here (in the grasslands) is the kurinji shrub, whose lilac-blue blossoms only appear every 12 years: next due date 2018.
+Centred on a beautiful star-shaped lake, Kodai rambles up and down hillsides with patches of shola (virgin forest), unique to South India's Western Ghats, and evergreen broadleaf trees like magnolia, mahogany, myrtle and rhododendron.
+Another plant speciality is the kurinji shrub, whose lilac-blue blossoms appear every 12 years (next due 2030).

 Kodai is popular with honeymooners and groups, who flock to its spectacular viewpoints and waterfalls.
 The renowned Kodaikanal International School provides some cosmopolitan flair.
 Visit midweek for peace and quiet.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Kodaikanal (Kodai).